 In June 2012, the Compensation Committee of the Board of Directors approved the issuance of restricted shares under the Plans to key employees to provide an opportunity for such employees to earn long-term equity incentive awards.
 In May 2013, the Compensation Committee of the Board of Directors changed the Company's long-term equity incentive grant policy so that only restricted shares are issued to all employees under the Plans.
 The restricted shares are settled in Company stock when the restriction period ends.
 Compensation cost for restricted shares granted to employees is recognized ratably over the vesting term, which is between three to five years.
 Settlement of the shares is contingent on the employees' continued employment and non-vested shares are subject to forfeiture if employment terminates for any reason.
-For the three months ended June 30, 2014, an aggregate of 222 thousand of restricted shares were granted valued at a price per share between \$4.20 and \$7.23, which was the closing market price as of each grant date.
+For the three and six months ended September 30, 2014, an aggregate of 108 thousand and 372 thousand, respectively, of restricted shares were granted valued at a price per share between \$4.20 and \$7.23, which was the closing market price as of each grant date.

-For the three months ended June 30, 2015, an aggregate of 485 thousand of restricted shares were granted valued at a price per share between \$2.21 and \$2.62, which was the closing market price as of each grant date.
+For the three months ended September 30, 2015, an aggregate of 84 thousand of restricted shares were granted valued at a price per share between \$2.15 and \$2.51, which was the closing market price as of each grant date.
+For the six months ended September 30, 2015, an aggregate of 0.6 million of restricted shares were granted valued at a price per share between \$2.15 and \$2.62, which was the closing market price as of each grant date.

-For the three months ended June 30, 2014, the Company issued 7 thousand shares under the Plans to certain non-employee directors who elected to receive stock awards in lieu of cash compensation.
-The shares were valued at \$4.20 per share, the closing market price as of the issuance dates.
-For the three months ended June 30, 2015, the Company issued 7 thousand shares under the Plans to certain non-employee directors who elected to receive stock awards in lieu of cash compensation.
-The shares were valued at \$2.62 per share, the closing market price as of the issuance dates.
+For the three and six months ended September 30, 2014, the Company issued 7 thousand and 14 thousand shares under the Plans to certain nonemployee directors who elected to receive stock awards in lieu of cash compensation.
+The shares were valued at \$4.20 per share to \$5.23 per share, the closing market price as of the issuance dates.
+For the three and six months ended September 30, 2015, the Company issued 9 thousand and 16 thousand shares under the Plans to certain non-employee directors who elected to receive stock awards in lieu of cash compensation.
+The shares were valued at \$2.05 per share to \$2.62 per share, the closing market price as of the issuance dates.